 jail or prison sentences

-Arizona police thoroughly investigate violent crime and are trained in the investigation and arrest of those who are suspected of such crimes.
+Arizona police thoroughly investigate violent crimes and are trained in the investigation and arrest of those who are suspected of such crimes.
 Once a report of a violent crime has been received by the police, it is their duty and obligation to aggressively pursue it, which can include questioning witnesses and even working to have you admit to committing parts of a crime that you may not even have been involved in.